QuantEcon/lecture-source-jl/rst_files/data_statistical_packages.rst

                                 weights = Pop, vcov = cluster(StateCategorical)))
     regtable(fixedeffectresults)

-To explore the data use the interactive DataVoyager
+To explore the data use the interactive DataVoyager and VegaLite

 .. code-block:: julia